brajeshwar/brajeshwar.github.io/_posts/2008/2008-08-31-top-free-linux-online-courses.md

----
-layout: post
-title: Top Free Linux Online Courses
+# Top Free Linux Online Courses
----

 So you've been playing around with your tux box for quite some time now.
 Experimenting with tar balls, the terminal, packages, distros, etc. may now be a part for your daily routine.
 If you remember, we talked about the existing <a href="/2008/career-in-linux-1/">career opportunities with Linux</a> in a <a href="/2008/career-in-linux-2/">two-post</a> article, few days back.
 A lot of youngsters admired that nibble of information.
 Keeping them in mind, I decided to come up with something that would emphasize more on learning the concepts rather than just trying things out randomly.
 (I know it's fun though!)